 - If you do pay by card, you’ll be asked which currency you want to pay in – choose to pay in the local currency (RSD), as you’ll save money on the exchange rate.

 3) You cannot change dinars inside the airport – shops will take the local currency, but all prices will be in Euros.

-4) The duty free shop is way overpriced.
-Buy your favourite rakija at a shop in the city instead!
+4) The duty-free shop is way overpriced.
+Buy your favorite rakija at a shop in the city instead!
 Your friends will love you, trust me.

 5) If you can avoid doing so, wait to exchange your money somewhere in the city (you’ll find many places).
 The exchange rate at the airport tends to be quite high.

 There are some things you need to know when you’re visiting Belgrade:

 1) To really experience the city, book a guided tour.

 2) Serbians are huge fans of smoking and they smoke everywhere, typically in bars and cafés, but even in restaurants when having dinner.
 While this will be a shock to most visitors, there isn’t much you can do about it without causing an unneeded fuss.
 You can ask to sit in the “nonsmoking” section of a restaurant (if they even have one), but with no barriers in the restaurant to separate the smoking and nonsmoking sections, there really isn’t much of a difference.
 In nicer weather, you can eat or drink outside, otherwise, go with the flow and suffer silently.